OraclesSystem/Oracle/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
+Made by us.
+We are open to making custom overlays for others ^^.

+𖦏

 disorders: social anxiety, depression, intermittent explosive disorder, adhd, dyslexia, selective muteness, ptsd.. (many of these are dionosged by a professional..)

 𖦏